rtc-io/demo-helloworld/README.md

 Make sure to use your own domain value in the domain attribute of the &lt;bundle> element of the config.xml file as app ID's must be unique with Apple.

-You can either use gulp to prepare the zip file for upload, or zip directly.
+To use this application with [build.rtc.io](http://build.rtc.io), prepare a zip file and upload it there.

+You can use the `gulp package` command - it will include only those files required to build the application.
+You can also use zip directly - use the extended command as below.

+[build.rtc.io](http://build.rtc.io) generates an Apple package (.ipa or .app) which is ready to install on an iPhone/iPad or to publish on the Apple App Store.

 ### Use gulp to prepare archive.zip